 - StartPage – StartPage gives you Google search results, but without the tracking (based in the Netherlands).

-- Searx – A privacy-friendly and versatile metasearch engine that’s also open source.
+- (broken link) Searx – A privacy-friendly and versatile metasearch engine that’s also open source.

 - MetaGer – An open source metasearch engine with good features, based in Germany.